MANAGEMENT DISCUSSION AND ANALYSIS

 The authorised share capital and paid-up capital of the Company is Sri Lankan Rupees 300 million, subscribed equally by NTPC Limited and CEB.
 NTPC's contribution in paid up share capital in INR is Rs.6.72 crore.

 t) Pan-Asian Renewables Private Limited

-A joint venture company amongst NTPC Limited, Asian Development Bank (ADB) and Kyuden International Corporation, a wholly owned subsidiary of Kyushu Electric Power Company Inc. (Kyushu) was incorporated on October 14, 2011 under the name 'Pan-Asian Renewables Private Limited'.
-NTPC, ADB and Kyushu shall contribute in the ratio of 50:25:25 in the equity share capital of the Company.
-The Company has been incorporated to develop renewable energy projects and shall initially establish over a period of three years a portfolio of about 500 MW of renewable power generation resources in India.
+A joint venture company amongst NTPC Limited, Asian Development Bank (ADB) and Kyuden International Corporation, a wholly owned subsidiary of Kyushu Electric Power Company Inc. (Kyushu) was incorporated on 14.10.2011 under the name 'Pan-Asian Renewables Private Limited'.
+NTPC, ADB and Kyushu will contribute in the ratio of 50:25:25 in the equity share capital of the Company.
+The Company has been incorporated to develop renewable energy projects.

-Feasibility report has been brpared for a 1,320 MW imported coal based power project in Rampal area of Khulna Region of Bangladesh.
-Power Purchase Agreement (between BIFPCL and BPDB) and implementation agreement (between BIFPCL and Govt, of Bangladesh) for the Khulna power project have been signed by BIFPCL on April 20, 2013 in Dhaka.
+Feasibility report has been brpared for a 1320 MW imported coal based power project in Rampal area of Khulna Region of Bangladesh.
+Power Purchase Agreement (between BIFPCL and BPDB) and implementation agreement (between BIFPCL and Govt. of Bangladesh) for the Khulna power project have been signed by BIFPCL on 20.04.2013 in Dhaka.

 For and on behalf of the Board of Directors

 (Dr. Arup Roy Choudhury)